arhohuttunen/coding-revolution/content/post/hexagonal-architecture-spring-boot.md

 }
 ```

-Now we can annotate our domain classes without any framework specific annotations.
+Now we can annotate our domain classes without framework specific annotations.
 Spring Boot will find any classes annotated with the custom annotation and automatically create beans for them.

 ### Integration Tests for Primary Adapters

 To test the controller, we could mock the primary ports and then verify that the controller interacts correctly with the application.
 While this is a common approach and definitely would work, it has two major drawbacks.

 First, it forces us to change the tests every time we refactor the interfaces between the adapters and the application.
-Second, testing the model mapping code is more error prone because we have to check that the ports are called with correct arguments.
+Second, testing the model mapping code is more error prone because we have to validate the ports are called with correct arguments.

-We are going to use another approach for testing the primary adapters, where we inject the application as such and reuse the in-memory stubs previously created.
+We are going to use another approach for testing the primary adapters, where we inject the application as-is and reuse the in-memory stubs previously created.
 This approach is more resistant to refactoring and exercises the mapping code as part of the flow.

 {{< figure src="/post/hexagonal-architecture-spring-boot/order-controller-integration-test.svg" caption="Testing the order controller with integration tests" >}}

-In our tests we need a test configuration that has bean configurations for the in-memory stubs.
+In our tests, we need a test configuration that has bean configurations for the in-memory stubs.

 ```java
 @TestConfiguration